10 (Southern Cross Austereo): 10 News First local updates, Sky News agreement (2021–2025)

 In May 2021, SCA reached a content agreement with Sky News Australia, under which it would distribute the new free-to-air Sky News Regional beginning 1 August 2021.
 The service is a de facto replacement for the Sky News on WIN service that it previously distributed.

 Availability

 Southern Cross is available in standard definition and high definition digital format.
 In all areas, an additional 1080i high definition simulcast is also available.
 The network is available primarily through free-to-air terrestrial transmitters, with subscription cable also provided by TransACT and Neighbourhood Cable in the Australian Capital Territory and Ballarat, respectively.

-The network's owned-and-operated stations include:
+Southern Cross Austereo operates the following stations which broadcast Network 10 programming: